tjdwill/tomlp/journal.md

 For float parsing, I won't do it by hand because I think handling the precision issues will be a nightmare.
 Instead, I need to find a way to get the current ParserLine segment into a form that is easily parsable using `str::parse::<f64>()`.
 Even still, will the method be able to handle TOML-specific float syntax?

+### UPDATE

+I got float parsing to work, PY.
+I basically used a shortcut, filtering the grapheme iterator into a String and subsequently calling the `f64` parse function.
+I think I may need to consider using the same method for parsing dates via `chrono` if possible.
+What a fortuitous success!

 ## 18 July 2024

 Major code reorganization.
 Implemented basic and multi-line string parsing.
 Literal string parsing comes at a later date.